Bradshaw/spaceshipsin.space/sources/markdown/out/pctf/archetype/beyond/manipulator.md

     - Open a locked door
     - Change your appearence

-## Remnant: Patching the holes
+## Remnant: Subjugated domain
 *Once per investigation*
-Take one stress and automatically succeed on an action to block paranormal phenomena from occuring in a small area around yourself for a up to one minute.
-You many move, and the area of effect follows you.
+Block paranormal phenomena from occuring in a small area around yourself for up to one minute.
+The area of effect follows you when you move.

 ### Anchor (Bridge)